Geodels/gospl/docs/tech_guide/dep.rst

   :scale: 60 %
   :align: center

   The Priority-Flood begins by adding all of the edge cells to the priority queue.
 Queued cells are represented by a black circle.
 Each edge cell is the mouth of its own watershed, represented with different colours here.
 The queue's lowest cell c is dequeued and its neighbours added to the queue; the neighbours inherit c's watershed label.
 Depressions are filled in.
 When two different watersheds meet, the maximum elevation of the two meeting cells is noted: here there are five distinct elevation levels and the two watersheds meet at an elevation of 5.
-If this noted elevation is the lowest of any meeting of the two watersheds, it is retained as the watersheds' spillover elevation (adapted from Barnes et al. (2014)).
+If this noted elevation is the lowest of any meeting of the two watersheds, it is retained as the watersheds' spillover elevation (from Barnes et al. (2014)).

 In goSPL, the priority-flood algorithm proposed in `Barnes et al. (2016) <https://arxiv.org/pdf/1606.06204.pdf>`_ is implemented.
 It provides a solution to remove automatically flat surfaces.